Chichen Itza Guide: Everything You Need to Know Before You Go (2025)

 - Hotel Zentik Project: This is definitely one of my favorite hotels in Mexico and the best hotel in Valladolid!
 Beautiful Mayan-style cabanas with murals done by local and international artists.
 There’s a restaurant and bar, an outdoor pool with hammocks, and a saltwater pool in an underground cave.
 Very good breakfast included, starting from 380 $usd per night.

-Sleep in Mérida
+Staying in Mérida

 - Nomadas: the best hostel in Merida with a very nice atmosphere, located in the center of Merida.
 It has a swimming pool surrounded by hammocks and plants, possibility of classes (yoga, cooking classes, etc.).
 Starting at only 18$usd per night!